Julian-AT/synth-ui/README.md

 <p align="center"><a href="https://www.synthui.design/">✨ Homepage</a> | <a href="https://www.synthui.design/chat">🤖 Chat with Synth UI</a> | <a href="https://huggingface.co/datasets/JulianAT/SynthUI-Code-2k-v1">🚀 Synth UI v1 Model</a> | <a href="https://huggingface.co/datasets/JulianAT/SynthUI-Code-2k-v1">🤗 Completion Dataset</a> | <a href="https://huggingface.co/datasets/JulianAT/SynthUI-Code-Instruct-2k-v1">🤗 Instruct Dataset</a></p>
 </div>

+> [!TIP]
+> For all information regarding creation of the datasets, training of the model and how to use the model for your own projects, please refer to the [Dataset & Model Monorepo](https://github.com/Julian-AT/synth-ui-training).

 # Synth UI

 An open source application to generate UI code with natural language.